 A steam finish is very common in deli's.
 The smoked pastrami roasts are moved to a steamer for tenderizing, and the meat is usually sliced to order, with the roasts being returned to the steamer for holding in between orders.
 In the next few months

 I will be experimenting with various set-ups for doing a steam finish at home--- stay tuned for more on this method.

 COOKING METHOD #4 Wet Pastrami - Pressure Finish.

 I use a "pressure finish" in a pressure cooker for my wet pastrami and really like the results.
 Currently, this is my favorite finishing method.
 It is similar to olde fashioned steamed pastrami I've had in deli's.
 Following smoking to 150° internal, add 2 to 3 cups of water or a weak beef broth (this amount can be adjusted up or down to match the size of your pressure cooker) to your pressure cooker and cook the pastrami for 25-40 minutes* (see notes below).
 (You can also use the rack that came with your pressure cooker to keep the pastrami from sitting in too much liquid).

 Following cooking, remove the cooker from the burner and let the pressure fall on it's own.
 This is called "natural release".
 I have been using corned briskets in the 4 pound range.
 Smaller ones may require less time under pressure.
 The bark will be softened, but holds up well and sets-up once chilled.

 I live at 5400' above sea level.
-I process a 4 pound pastrami 27 to 30 minutes at 15 psi.
-If I want a very tender product, I'll go 40 minutes.
-I used a 40 minute pressure time on the pastrami below and you can see it was sliced while hot and is very tender.
+I process a 4 pound pastrami 35 to 40 minutes at 15 psi.
+If I want a very tender product, I'll go 45 or 50 minutes.
+I used a 45 minute pressure time on the pastrami below and you can see it was sliced while hot and is very tender.

 Here is a Guest Pit Boss technique that comes from Bobberqer.
 It also uses store-bought corned briskets: